steqeq/0000/docs/sphinx/how_to/magma_install/magma_install.md

 ```
 ## TensorFlow
 TensorFlow is an open source library for solving Machine Learning, Deep Learning, and Artificial Intelligence problems.
 It can be used to solve many problems across different sectors and industries but primarily focuses on training and inference in neural networks.
 It is one of the most popular and in-demand frameworks and is very active in open source contribution and development.

+### Installing TensorFlow
+The following sections contain options for installing TensorFlow.